 The internet can be a good resource for locating a therapist- but it can also be like finding a needle in a haystack-of-slick-websites.
 It’s easy to get LOTS of names, but not necessarily easier to find your therapist.
 Good websites to use to find a therapist are: the paid Psychology Today listings, Open Path, The Walnut List, and the alumni listings of graduate programs you’ve heard good things about, or organizations that advocate for persons struggling with the issues you struggle with.

 If you’ll be paying with insurance- start with your insurance’s website- their listings of in-network providers should be a good starting point.

-How to contact a therapist:
+How to Contact a Therapist:

-4. MAKE A LIST
+4. Make A List.

-Starting therapy can be anxiety-provoking.
+Figuring out how to get a therapist and start therapy can be anxiety-provoking.
 Meeting new people is always a little scary, and people often feel especially vulnerable in the first few sessions.
 The therapist knows it’s scary and- trust me- thinks you are a strong and brave person just for reaching out and showing up.